bahtiyartan/troia/docs/35StringManipulations.rst

 Basic String Functions/Commands
 -------------------------------

-to get information about strings
+Here is system functions that returns basic information about string variables:

 +-------------+------------------------------------------------------+
 | STRLEN      | Returns the length of given string                   |